 Invisalign buttons are small hooks that act as anchors for inter arch bands to correct issues like overbites and underbites.
 These buttons are teeth coloured and are barely noticeable at all.

-Many patients report that their teeth feel ‘loose’ whenever they remove their aligners or once their treatment is done.
+Many patients report that their teeth feel ‘loose’ whenever they remove their clear aligners or once their treatment is done.
 This is normal, as your teeth must be loosened in order to move to their correct positions.

 6. Compliance and oral hygiene is key in order for Invisalign to work